fsladkey/facebark/README.md

 - [√] "Like" (or lick) a comments.
 - [√] Comment on photos.
 - [√] "Like" photos.
-- [ ] Be notified when someone posts on, comments on, or likes their content.
+- [√] Be notified when someone posts on, comments on, or likes their content.
 - [ ] Send messages to friends.
 Sending a message starts a conversation.
 Users should be notified when they are messaged.
+- [ ] Make messaging real time with pusher or other tool.
+- [ ] infinite scroll feed

 ## Design Docs
 * [View Wireframes][view]